fernando-duarte/X17A5/README.md

    5. Modify the `fed_proxy` with the adequate proxy address if working on the NIT (refer to inline doc, empty string "" if no proxy)

 3. On your terminal, whether on the EC2 or SageMaker, run the shell-script by evoking the `sh`.
-If running without a proxy, remove all "export https_proxy=http://p1proxy.frb.org:8080" lines from run_main_batch.sh
+If running without a proxy, use run_main_batch_fernando.sh instead.

 ```
 $  sh run_main_batch.sh